GlobalSport/state-decorator/README.md

 The following properties of an asynchronous action are used:

-- retryCount: Number of retries in case of "retry error".
+- **retryCount**: Number of retries in case of "retry error".
-- retryDelaySeed: Seed of delay between each retry in milliseconds.
+- **retryDelaySeed**: Seed of delay between each retry in milliseconds.
 The applied delay is retryDelaySeed \* retry count.
 Default is 1000ms.
-- isTriggerRetryError: A function that returns if the passed error will trigger a retry or if the action fails directly.
+- **isTriggerRetryError**: A function that returns if the passed error will trigger a retry or if the action fails directly.
 Default function is returning _true_ for _TypeError_ instances.

 ### Optimistic action